nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

     Steps 1b1-1b2 are repeated until data contains no errors Use case resumes from step 2.

-#### Use case: Add task with deadline

-**MSS**

-1. User adds task with deadline
-2. OneLine creates the task <br>
-Use case ends

-**Extensions**

-1a.
-OneLine detects an error in the data entered
->   1a1.
-OneLine requests for the correct data <br>
->   1a2.
-User enters new data <br>
-    Steps 1b1-1b2 are repeated until data contains no errors Use case resumes from step 2.

-#### Use case: Add event
-**MSS**

-1. User adds event-based task <br>
-2. OneLine creates the event-based task <br>
-Use case ends

-**Extensions**

-1a.
-OneLine detects a time clash in task entered
->   1a1.
-OneLine creates the task <br>
->   1a2.
-OneLine reports a time clash in affected tasks.<br>
-    Use case ends

-1b.
-OneLine detects an error in the data entered
->   1b1.
-OneLine requests for the correct data <br>
->   1b2.
-User enters new data <br>
-    Steps 1b1-1b2 are repeated until data contains no errors Use case resumes from step 2.

-#### Use case: Add event-based task
-**MSS**

-1. User adds event-based task <br>
-2. OneLine creates the event-based task <br>
-Use case ends

-**Extensions**

-1a.
-OneLine detects a time clash in task entered
->   1a1.
-OneLine creates the task <br>
->   1a2.
-OneLine reports a time clash in affected tasks.<br>
-    Use case ends

-1b.
-OneLine detects an error in the data entered
->   1b1.
-OneLine requests for the correct data <br>
->   1b2.
-User enters new data <br>
-    Steps 1b1-1b2 are repeated until data contains no errors Use case resumes from step 2.
 #### Use case: Add task with category

 **MSS**